DCMLab/standards/README.md

 ### Release Notes

+#### v2.1.0

+* Previously accepted for no apparent reason, leading dots are not allowed for `relativeroot` anymore.
+For example, this would have been legal before, although never used: `V/.bIII`.
+The correct version is `V/bIII`.
+* Relative roots of unbouded levels are allowed now, as in `V7/V/V`.
+The feature `relativeroot` would be extracted as `V/V` in this case, i.e. without the initial slash.

 #### v2.0.0

 * This version does not allow `9` as `figbass` feature anymore.
 This means that a label such as `V9` will throw an error.
 Instead, this chord needs to be written either as `V7(9)` or `V7(+9)`, depending on the context.